Premier natural gas company,

 Spectra Energy Corp.

-operations of 32 cents, failing to meet the Zacks Consensus
+operations of 41 cents, beating the Zacks Consensus Estimate of

 CABOT OIL & GAS (COG): Free Stock Analysis